idrinkritalin/idrinkritalin/README.md

 Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> I’m Stefano, Senior Engineer with 8+ years of experience in Javascript and Typescript, specialised in both Frontend and Backend development within the modern ecosystem.

 With a background in UI/UX design, I built a strong eye for details and seamless collaboration with design and product teams.
-I’ve worked across diverse industries like fintech, e-commerce, travel and cybersecurity (B2B/B2C), leveraging my creativity fueled by ADHD, to deliver innovative and impactful solutions.
+I’ve worked across diverse industries like fintech, e-commerce, travel and cybersecurity (B2B/B2C), to deliver innovative and impactful solutions.
 I’m growth-focused, always striving to make a meaningful difference.

 When I’m not coding, I’m either experimenting with music, diving into AI or gaming.
 Passionate about building accessible, user-centric applications, I’m also dedicated to mentoring and fostering growth within the tech community